-Countries more likely to suffer natural disasters, for example earthquakes or extreme weather, may not be covered.
-Some insurers will cover them with restrictions in place.
+Countries more likely to suffer natural disasters – for example, earthquakes or extreme weather – may not be covered.
+Some insurers will cover them but with restrictions.

 Holiday home insurance for properties abroad can offer the same buildings and contents protection as UK-based second home policies, as well as cover for:

 Most holiday home insurance policies can cover a variety of property types, including:

 Overseas static caravans

 Many buildings policies also cover features like swimming pools, tennis courts and terraces as standard.

 Here is how to find home insurance for non-standard properties.

 Under your holiday home insurance policy, you should be able to claim back the cost of a return flight to your holiday home if there is an emergency, such as a burst pipe or a break-in.

 You will be able to claim up to a set value for your ticket, usually around £300.
 Some policies also cover the cost of a second flight for a family member to accompany you.

 Note that you will not be able to claim back the cost unless you have your insurer’s agreement in advance, so make sure you contact them before you travel.